DinicaMadalin/get-wallpapers-weekly/README.md

-RUN : pip install -r requirements.txt
+pip install -r requirements.txt
-To install all requirments
+To install all requirements